gofilipa/digital_annotation/Tentative_Schedule.md

 ### April 2019

 This is the **Sharing** phrase, the last step of the project.
-Here, I will try to push my changes to the Hyp master project, or find my own way of distributing the work, including essays or talks.
+Here, I will try to push my changes to the H master project, or find my own way of distributing the work, including essays or talks.
 (I'm already slotted to give a talk at the [Northeast Modern Language Association Conference](https://www.buffalo.edu/nemla/convention.html) in Washington DC in late March.)
 The main goal is to plan further ways to publicize and share what I have learned with the academic community.